 What are the symptoms of meningococcal meningitis?

-Symptoms include fever, intense headache, stiff neck, nausea, vomiting, and frequently rash.
-Any of these symptoms can develop 1-10 days after being exposed to an infected person.
-If you experience two or more of these symptoms, seek help from a health care provider right away.
+Symptoms include fever, sudden severe headache, stiff neck, rash, nausea, and vomiting.
+If you experience two or more symptoms of these symptoms, seek help from a health care provider right away.

 How do people get meningococcal meningitis?